yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-G54S.rst

 Clock      3
 CS         7
 }}}
-I've [:SD-MMC.hack:created a new wiki page] with some photos of my hack, Hope it helps, send me some notes if you need more information on my job''' NOTE''': Using GPIO 4 (like linksys WRT models) is NOT a good idea here (reset button... :) )
+I've [:OpenWrtDocs/Hardware/Buffalo/WHR-G54S/SD-MMC.hack:created a new wiki page] with some photos of my hack, Hope it helps, send me some notes if you need more information on my job''' NOTE''': Using GPIO 4 (like linksys WRT models) is NOT a good idea here (reset button... :) )

 ''(Andrea Ben Benini)''